 Email Tom Isaacs, Co-founder of the Cure Parkinson's Trust to object to these experiments

 TWEET THE CHARITY

-Tweet the British Heart Foundation to challenge its support for this experiment
+Tweet the Cure Parkinson's Trust to challenge its support for these experiments

 SHARE ON FACEBOOK

 Share these shocking experiments on Twitter